-Let’s start with the bare minimum: The best frozen fish fillets don’t taste like a sponge.
-And they don’t taste like fish food.
-They taste like fish.
+Let’s start with the bare minimum: The best frozen fish fillets shouldn’t taste like a sponge.
+And they shouldn’t taste like fish food.
+They should taste like fish.
 Good, clean, flaky, fresh fish—that happens to be coated in something crispy and delicious.

 -